 The arch of the foot is an area along the bottom of the foot between the ball and the heel.
 Pain in the arch of the foot is a common problem, especially among athletes.

-The arch is made up of three separate arches that form a triangle.
-Each arch is made up of bones, ligaments, and tendons.
+The arch of the foot is made up of three separate arches that form a triangle.
+Each arch consists of bones, ligaments, and tendons.

 There are many potential causes of pain in the arch of the foot.
 Keep reading for more information on these causes, as well as the possible treatments.

-The two most common causes of pain in the arch of the foot involve injury and structural issues.
+The two most common causes of pain in the arch of the foot are injury and structural issues.

 Structural issues typically refer to high or low arches or other abnormalities in the foot and surrounding area.

-In both cases, several factors can trigger or aggravate these issues, including:
+In both cases, several factors can lead to or aggravate these issues, including:

 - weight gain